 These people save lives every day yet struggle to pay the bills.
 Many must work two jobs to cover expenses.

 Value is one of the most misconstrued concepts in the business world.

-Your business likely has a lot of value to offer.
+Your business probably has a lot of value to offer.
 The challenge is to find the people who need it most.
-A cure for a disease is only valuable to those with the disease.
+A cure for a disease is only valuable to those who need it.